rocaz/probeCOCOATek/README.rst

 Usage
 -----

-probeCOCOATek [-h] [-z ZIP_URL] [-ekc] [-akl] [-dl DL_DIR] [-v]
+probeCOCOATek [-h] [-wk] [-nc] [-f {text,json}] [-v] COMMAND{list,zip,dl} [PARAM]

--z ZIP_URL, –zip-url ZIP_URL: TEK Zip URL. if not set, print TEK distrubuted list.

--ekc, –each-keys-count: Print keys count each zip with TEK distribution list.
-Only available when printing TEK distribution list.

--akl, –all-keys-list: Print a list of all keys for each ZIP, instead of TEK distribution list.
-Other options are ignored.
+COMMAND{list,zip,dl}:

+Command. ‘list’: Getting ZIP and TEK list with TEK distribution list.
--dl, –dl-zip: Specified directory for downloading all TEK ZIP and list JSON from TEK distribution list.
-Other options are ignored.
+‘zip’: Taking the ZIP’s TEK details. ‘dl’: Downloading all TEK ZIP and list JSON from TEK distribution list to the specified directory.

+PARAM:

+Parameter per Command.
+With ‘list’, It means aggregate unit, Either the date(‘date’) or the date and key(‘key’).
+With ‘zip’, specified ZIP url.
+With ‘dl’, Specified directory for downloading.

+-nk, –no-keys: Without key information when printing ZIP and TEK list with TEK distribution list.
+Available with ‘list’ command.

+-nc, –no-cache: \*\* Not work yet \*\* Do not use cache.

+-f {text,json}, –format {text,json}: Output format type, default is ‘text’.

 -h, –help: show this help message and exit